Frequently Asked Questions

 What does memory care cost in Highland Park, IL?

 Memory care costs are generally 20-30% higher than assisted living costs.
 The average rate for a memory care facility in Illinois is around $5,000 per month, but pricing can vary widely depending on the location and level of dementia care that is needed.
-On average, memory care in the Chicago area costs around $6,000 per month.
+On average, memory care in the North Shore area costs around $6,000 per month.

 Is memory care covered by insurance in Illinois?